vuestorefront/storefront-api/README.md

  - **Headless eCommerce data source** for any React/Vue/Angular frontend connected to Magento or any other supported eCommerce platform,
  - **GraphQL Gateway** which takes data from **an existing REST API and mixes it** with ElasticSearch or Database data,
  - **Custom GraphQL schema** - optimized for your backend platform,
- - **Custom eCommerce Backend** - by implementing custom Cart, User, Stock ... modules and re-using the Catalog service.
+ - **Custom eCommerce Backend** - by implementing custom Cart, User, Stock modules and re-using the Catalog service.

 ## Requirements

 - Docker and Docker Compose

-The following are already included in the `storefront-api` Docker image, but required locally if you do not use containerization:
+The following are already included in the `storefront-api` Docker image, but required if you do not use containerization:
 - Node.js 10.x or higher
 - Yarn

 ## How to get started?

 Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
-You can easily start a dev instance including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).
+You can  start a dev instance including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).

 ### Elastic 7.2